NibiriTheMan/ion.lua/README.md

 ## Prerequisites

 To use this module, you will need at least Lua 5.2+ or LuaJIT 2.0+.
+This module is (well, obviously...) incompatible with Luau.

 ## Usage